Skip navigation

 If you examine the one-sentence paragraphs above, you see that the writer chose to keep paragraphs 1, 3, and 5 short.
 These were deliberate choices.
 Sometimes one sentence says it all.
 Do not ruin it because of a myth that you have to have more than one sentence to build a paragraph.

-Do Not Start Writing One-Sentence Paragraphs Now
+Do Not Start Writing One-Sentence Paragraphs All the Time Now

 Write one-sentence paragraphs not just because now you know you can but because you know when and where they are just right.